hananbeer/evm2/README.md

 ### Debugging

 `./disas.sh` will compile *evm2* and then show disassembly so, you can like, do things that help stuff.

+# TBD

+Not yet implemented:
+- CALLDATASIIZE
+- CALLDATACOPY
+- CODESIZE
+- KECCAK256
+- JUMP, JUMPI - IMPORTANT I KNOW... will fix asap
+- SELFDESTRUCT - currently implemented as STOP... (probably should not be implemented at all)
+- CREATE, CREATE2

+Implemented without virtualization: (will shift all data 32 bytes)
+- REVERT
+- LOG0, LOG1, LOG2, LOG3, LOG4
+- CALL, STATICCALL, DELEGATECALL, CALLCODE
+- PC
+- RETURNDATASIZE (supposedly ok)
+- RETURNDATACOPY (supposedly ok)
+- RETURN (supposedly ok)
+- GAS (note: can implement HOSTGAS opcode in addition to virtualized GAS but is it useful?)
+- CALLDATASIIZE (this would be CODESIZE of the input code)

+### untested

+untested but presumably works:
+- CODESIZE (simply replaced to CALLDATASIZE)
+- CODECOPY (simply replaced to CALLDATACOPY)

 # Fun fact